rule

 Chapter 22: The movement of the Planets and their Considered Effects

-(8) By the sunlit moon, that is situated a hundred thousand yojanas [astronomy: ± 385.000 km] above [the earth] and is moving much faster [than the sun], is so the passage of one year of the sun covered by the passage of two fortnights, is in two and a quarter of a day one solar month [or one twelfth of the sky] passed and is in only one day [the portion of] a fortnight of solar days passed.
-(9) So too does the moon, in changing its phases, wax to the part of the moon that is of the demigods and does it wane to the part of the moon that is of the forefathers.
-Thus it distributes the days and nights of the sum total of all living entities and is it considered the Jîva or essence of their life by one after another in [about] thirty muhûrtas [a full day] passing through a constellation.
-(10) This moon in all its aspects is by the scholars described as the Supreme Person, the predominating deity of the mind, the source of potency for all food and all delight of living and certainly the refreshing, all-pervading life-air of all the gods, the ancestors, all human beings and all living entities like the mammals, the birds, the reptiles and the plants.
+(8) By the sunlit moon that is situated a hundred thousand yojanas [astronomy: ± 385.000 km] above [the earth] and is moving much faster [than the sun], in the course of a month [two 'fifteen day periods'] a distance is covered that takes the sun a whole year, is in two and a quarter day a distance described that takes the sun a month and is in one day a part of the sky traversed that by the sun is covered in fourteen days.
+(9) The moon, changing its phases, waxes to the [full] part of the moon that is of the demigods and wanes to the [dark] part of the moon that is of the forefathers.
+In [about] thirty muhūrtas [a full day] every time passing one of the lunar mansions [or nakshatras], it with its waxing and waning constitutes the division of the days [of the gods] and the nights [of the forefathers] of all the different living entities.
+Thus it is considered the jīva or essence of their life.
+(10) This moon with all its sixteen parts [shodas'akala] is by the scholars described as the Supreme Person, the predominating deity of the mind, the power source of all food, who represents all delight in life.
+He is considered the refreshing, all-pervading life breath [prāna] of all the demigods, ancestors, human beings and all other living entities like the mammals, the birds, the reptiles and the plants.

-(12) Two hundred thousand yojanas there about [about the star center or the sun, astronomy: at a distance of 107 million km] is there Venus, experienced as indeed going in front, behind and going along with the sun, in its movements just like the sun rotating fast, slow or with a moderate speed.
-Of all the planets is it seen as constantly offering indeed as good as always favorable conditions in causing rainfall the way it wanders around and in its nullifying the influence of the planets that form an obstacle to the rainfall.
+(12) At a distance of two hundred thousand yojanas there about [about the star center or the sun; astronomy: at a distance of 107 million km] there is Us'anā [Venus], the planet that can be seen going in front of, going behind and rotating along with the sun just as fast, slow or with a moderate speed.
+It is of all the planets the one considered to exert as good as always a favorable influence in the form of rainfall; it by its movements neutralizes the influence of planets that obstruct rainfall.

-(13) Another two hundred thousand yojanas behind Venus [astronomy: 57.9 million km from the sun], so is explained, is situated Mercury, the son of the moon; it is as good as always working auspiciously, but at the time it stands apart from the sun is there almost always an increase of fearful conditions like draughts, a closed sky, and stormy conditions.
+(13) Another two hundred thousand yojanas behind Venus [astronomy: 57.9 million km from the sun], so is explained, Budha [Mercury] is situated, the son of the moon.
+It is as good as always working auspiciously, but during the time it is not moving along with the sun, there is almost always an increase of fearful conditions like draughts, a closed sky and stormy conditions.

-(14) Two hundred thousands yojanas outside of our orbit there is also Mars [astronomy: at about 228 million km from the sun]; in three by three fortnights does it, if it doesn't make a curve, one after another pass through the twelve signs; in its approach it is as good as always an unfavorable planet giving trouble.
+(14) At two hundred thousand yojanas outside of our orbit one also finds Angāraka [Mars, astronomy: at about 228 million km from the sun].
+If it does not make a [retrogade] curve, it passes by three fortnights each, one after another the twelve signs of the zodiac.
+It is as good as always an unfavorable planet causing trouble.

 next